-Berryhill is situated on the edge of a mature, deciduous woodland (the oldest inhabitant being a 160 year old Yew tree).
-This woodland is home to a wide range of Scottish wildlife including, for the first time in 2015, an elusive little stoat who took up residence and reared kits in a collapsed dry stone wall.
-Bird feeders hang from the trees and each year sees a flurry of nesting activity in the spring.
-If we are very lucky, this bit of woodland sometimes gets a visit from red squirrels that reside in a neighbouring woodland – always extremely exciting.
-Woodpeckers, tree creepers, robins, wrens, blackbirds and song thrushes provide the most exquisite dawn chorus in the summer months.
+The property is surrounded by woodland which is home to a wide range of Scottish wildlife including, for the first time in 2015, an elusive little stoat who took up residence and reared kits in a collapsed dry stone wall.
+Berryhill is a must for birdwatchers with bird feeders and nest boxes hang from the trees and each year sees a flurry of nesting activity in the spring.
+Woodpeckers, tree creepers, robins, wrens, blackbirds and song thrushes provide the most exquisite dawn and dusk chorus in the summer months.
+Berryhill is a ‘nature friendly zone’ we are an eco-friendly, green business and everything we do is done with respect for our natural surroundings.
+For those who enjoy star gazing clear nights beneath our wonderfully unpolluted skies offer guests a truly magnificent night sky.

 St Abbs Nature Reserve and the spectacular cliffs and beaches of the east coast are within easy reach.
 The Seabird Centre at North Berwick is 25 miles away.
 There is great walking both along the coast and inland in the Lammermuirs, whilst riding fishing, diving and golf can be found locally.
 There are fantastic sandy beaches nearby and a Pub serving food is close at hand.